letho-skhosana/Crime-Commissions-and-Citizen-Reporting/README.md

 * **Data Sources**: South African Police Service.
 South African Police Service Annual Crime Records 2008-2023 [dataset].
 Version 1.
 Pretoria: South African Police Service (SAPS) [producer], 2023.
 Cape Town: DataFirst [distributor], 2025.
 DOI: https://doi.org/10.25828/5MAW-4H90
 * **Data Storage**: The SAPS data was kept in its original CSV format to preserve it as a reference point.
 Although I filtered, categorised, and transformed the data to isolate data for Rustenburg Municipality in order to run the relevant regressions.
 * **Crime Categories**: The SAPS has a list of crime categories that I used to sort the data.
 They are:
-Contact crimes: These crimes involve the use of violence or a threat to use violence that is directed against the person of a victim
+Contact crimes: These crimes involve the use of violence or a threat to use violence that is directed against the person of a victim.
-Contact related crimes: These are violent crimes committed against material assets with the intention to cause damage and or the destruction of another person’s property.
+Contact-related crimes: These crimes occur in the absence of the victim or under circumstances in which the victim is unaware of the crime being committed at the time (no person is directly or immediately harmed or threatened during the commission of such a crime).
-Crimes against property: These crimes occur in the absence of the victim or under circumstances in which the victim is unaware of the crime being committed at the time (no person is directly or immediately harmed or threatened during the commission of such a crime).
+Crimes against property:  These are violent crimes committed against material assets with the intention to cause damage and or the destruction of another person’s property.
 Other serious crimes: The category includes all theft not mentioned elsewhere (common or other theft), commercial crime (fraud-related crimes) and shoplifting.
 Crimes dependent on police action for detention: These are crimes in general not reported by members of the public, but mainly detected through direct police action, such as roadblocks and SAPS intelligence-led operations.
 * **Important Note**: In charts and regression summaries, a singular year date is used instead of the fiscal year date.
 This is for readability purposes, but that date still measures that fiscal year.
 So a date saying 2012, will be measuring the fiscal year from March 2012 to February 2013.